ABOUT 'BRAVO PRODUCTIONS'

 I have to say, I remember so vividly the productions I used to create in my bedroom when I was as young as 7.
 From using a lot of blu-tack to stick a large (definitely not big enough) sheet of crêpe paper to the ceiling to act as my backdrop, to, when I got older, and more responsible, spending my pocket-money on a disco light and a smoke machine for my bedroom — Yes, a smoke machine!
 I just had to be extra careful I didn’t set off the smoke alarm.

 I persisted at my local theatre and lost count of the amount of work experience placements I had there.
-I kept popping up and didn’t leave people alone until I was lucky enough to start working in that same theatre where I first went to as a child with my grandparents.
+I kept popping up and didn’t leave people alone until I was lucky enough to start working in that same theatre, the Assembly Hall, Tunbridge Wells, where I first went to as a child with my grandparents.
 Over the years, I feel so proud to have worked on such a range of productions in theatre, television and met an array of pretty incredible people whilst doing so.
 Of course, I worked a few crazy jobs in-between theatre work too, without realising what an impact they also had on me.

 When I was growing up, I never knew what exactly I wanted to do as a career.
 A lot of people have a solid idea, a single dream, but I had far too many!
-I love performing, singing and making people laugh (not at my singing), technical things, production, direction, art, video editing and just being creative.
-I was always a bit of an anomaly when it came to the careers advisor at school!
-I didn’t train at university or college because I couldn’t pin-point that one interest, but I suppose when you’re young and brave, you just get stuck into everything.
-So, when I realised I could work towards every dream at once, Bravo Productions came along.
+I love performing, singing and making people laugh (not at my singing), magic shows, technical things, production, direction, art, video editing and just being creative.
+I was always a bit of an anomaly when it came to the careers advisor at school but I suppose when you’re young and brave, you just get stuck into everything.
+So, when I realised I could work towards every dream at once, Bravo Productions was born.

-At Bravo, I like to think that my wacky ideas come from the kid inside me to inspire the next generation, just like how I am inspired by the performers and people I have had in my life.
+At Bravo Productions, I like to think that my wacky ideas come from the kid inside me to inspire the next generation, just like how I am inspired by the performers and people I have had in my life.

 Keep supporting us and watch out for that inner child of mine!